 The diversity found among humans collectively speaks to a richness of resources, perspectives, and experience.
 A diverse membership (or workforce) is more capable, insightful, responsive, and dynamic than one that offers very little variety.
 Diversity today generally refers to variety in race, ethnicity, color, national origin, ancestry, sex, creed, religion, age, genetic information, sexual orientation, gender identity or expression, disability, veteran status, marital status, medical condition, pregnancy, education, class, political affiliation, or parental status.

-During these times, our science must be justified to achieve a positive standing in performance and value to the community.
-Increased scrutiny of scientists and scientific organizations exists regarding societally relevant issues and how they are addressed.
+GSA should enhance its diversity—philosophically and operationally—thereby maximizing the benefit to society.
 Cultural variety supports diverse points of view and diverse positions on issues.
-Awareness of and respect for these issues—geologically related or not—is important in achieving solutions to problems that work well for all who are affected by them.
+Awareness of and respect for these issues is important in achieving solutions to problems that work well for all who are affected by them.
 It is through amalgamation of individual perspectives and diverse backgrounds and cultures coupled with higher-order thinking skills that issues can be identified and the full range of possible solutions to problems can be considered.

-The GSA community is dedicated to maintaining an organizational climate where diverse scientific ideas are welcomed in an open forum for discussion and exploration by geoscience professionals of varied personal backgrounds, reflecting differences in culture and origin and rejecting prejudice and stereotyping.
-Diverse perspectives are important and necessary for responsible, effective, decision‐making and leadership.
+The GSA community is dedicated to maintaining an organizational climate where diverse scientific ideas are welcomed in an open forum for discussion and exploration by geoscience professionals of varied personal backgrounds, reflecting differences in culture and origin.
+GSA must vigorously and proactively reject prejudice and stereotyping wherever it is encountered in our profession, while actively promoting a diverse workforce, now and in the future.
+Diverse perspectives are important and necessary for responsible, effective, decision making and leadership.
 Other benefits of a diverse profession include increased options in attracting the best and brightest minds into the field and communicating with and educating the public (“Earth literacy”).